 Page layout is pretty useless for me anyway, since most of the worksheets I work with or create are far too large to ever be printed in any useful fashion (which is, by the way, one of my main criticisms of Numbers – it feels more like a table-oriented DTP app than a spreadsheet).

-One of the questions people asked me most often (especially people considering The Big Switch) was whether Excel used the same keyboard shortcuts (or at least similar ones) as the version.
+One of the questions people asked me most often (especially people considering The Big Switch) was whether Excel used the same keyboard shortcuts (or at least similar ones) as the Windows version.

-Since things like hitting F2 to edit a cell and F4 to toggle absolute references are an intrinsic part of the muscle memory of anyone who uses Excel to do serious work, allow me to tell you the harsh truth, straight up:
+to toggle absolute references are an intrinsic part of the muscle memory of anyone who uses Excel to do serious work, allow me to tell you the harsh truth, straight up:

 You will spend many frustrating moments hitting key combinations that Excel 2008 doesn’t care about for years to come.

-Sure, it’s understandable that there ought to be quite a few differences due to the environment, but the only reason I’m not having a pretty rough time getting used to Ctrl+U and Cmd+T instead of F2 and F4 is that I have been using Office on the for many years, and as such I learned some of those key combos along the way.
+Sure, it’s understandable that there ought to be quite a few differences due to the Mac environment, but the only reason I’m not having a pretty rough time getting used to Ctrl+U

 Word

-Word is kind of the grey horse of the suite if you ignore its fancier 2008-era enhancements, and although I decided to draft this review in Word, I must say that my initial impression of it (despite years of using Word on since System 6 was all the rage) was not very good.
+Word is kind of the grey horse of the suite if you ignore its fancier 2008-era enhancements, and although I decided to draft this review in Word, I must say that my initial impression of it (despite years of using Word on Macs since System 6 was all the rage) was not very good.

 Initial performance was sluggish (although it was markedly improved after installing SP1), I had trouble formatting a couple of tables on another document, and when I tried saving this draft as HTML to see whether it would be suitable for direct publishing, I ran across something that I personally found somewhat irksome and which pretty much set the tone from there on: